Quick definition:

 Going into mass production without signing off on a golden sample is a huge risk.
 For example, the exact type of finish you require might be impossible to reach.
 Or the factory staff won’t have a “fully final” example to follow, and they may make mistakes.

-Conversely, it may be possible for your manufacturer make a few nice samples, but very difficult to hold the same standard consistently throughout production.
+Conversely, it may be possible for your manufacturer to make a few nice samples, but very difficult to hold the same standard consistently throughout production.
 To achieve that, you will probably need to book product inspections.

 How do we get to the golden sample stage?